Rajit13/Star-Maps-101-and-Practices/README.md

 ## Introduction

 I started this book immediately after my Olympiad experience in 2016.
-However, as I joined Graduate school and my own academics took precedence, I could not fully devote my time and resources to the book.
+However, as I joined Graduate school and my academics took precedence, I could not fully devote my time and resources to the book.
 As a result, I have not been able to cover all the topics I had set out to cover.
 I am currently working on improving the Telescopic observations part and am willing to add detailed notes on the Celestial Coordinate System.
-Hence, I would like to request any and all Astronomy enthusiasts to contribute towards extending this book and making it more complete. **It seems that due to the file size, I won't be able to update this book anymore :( **
+Hence, I would like to request that all Astronomy enthusiasts contribute to extending this book and making it more complete. **It seems that due to the file size, I won't be able to update this book anymore.**

 ## How to contribute?